androeth/androeth/README.md

 - 👋 Hi, I’m @androeth
 - 👀 I’m interested in Full stack Developer, Machine learning and AI
-- 🌱 I’m currently learning DBU
+- 🌱 I’m currently learning pyhton
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me 📧 surafel.fis@gmail.com
 -